How do solar panels work?

 Net metering is a billing arrangement where your utility credits you for excess solar electricity you send to the grid.
 When your panels produce more than you use (common during sunny days), the surplus flows to the grid and you earn credits.
 You use those credits when your panels produce less, like at night or on cloudy days.

 Net metering is available in every Canadian province, though specific rules and credit rates vary.
 In most provinces, you receive credits at or near the retail electricity rate for your excess generation.
 This effectively makes the grid your battery.
 At the end of your billing cycle, you only pay for your net consumption (total usage minus total generation).
-Many Firefly Solar customers achieve net-zero electricity bills.
+In net metering programs, some customers offset most or all of their annual consumption, depending on system size and usage.

-Ontario's net metering program credits excess generation at a 1:1 kWh ratio, carrying forward for 12 consecutive months.
-Credits apply to the electricity portion of your bill only (not delivery or regulatory charges).
-System size limit: 12 kW AC residential (as of May 2026).
-Unused credits are forfeited after 12 months.
+Ontario's net metering program credits excess generation at a 1:1 kWh ratio, carrying forward for up to 12 consecutive months.
+Credits apply to the electricity portion of your bill only, as published by the Ontario Energy Board.
+Residential system size limits are set by your local distributor.

 Will I still have an electricity bill with solar panels?

-Most solar homeowners still receive an electricity bill, but it's significantly reduced, often by 50 to 90%.
-Some customers achieve a net-zero bill where solar credits fully offset their consumption.
+Most solar homeowners still receive an electricity bill, but most customers see a substantially smaller bill.
+In net metering programs, some customers offset most or all of their annual consumption, depending on system size and usage.
 Your remaining bill typically includes fixed utility charges (meter fees, distribution charges) that apply regardless of consumption.

 Your savings depend on your system size relative to your consumption, your province's net metering rules, your electricity rate, and seasonal production variations.
 Firefly Solar designs your system to offset as much of your consumption as possible, and we provide a detailed savings projection before you commit.